You want smart political talk without the meltdowns?

 Here's our toll-free telephone number.

-If you want to be a part of the program, it's 800-941 Sean.
+If you want to be a part of the program, it's 800-941.

-Uh and most Americans, even Democrats, according to a poll, agree with this.
+And most Americans, even Democrats, according to a poll, agree with this.

-It's it's amazing that, you know, again, if the Democrats want to double down on keeping known terrorists, murderers, rapists, you know, cartel members, gang members in the country, I'm fine with it.
+It's amazing that, you know, again, if the Democrats want to double down on keeping known terrorists, murderers, rapists, you know, cartel members, gang members in the country, I'm fine with it.

-If they want to double down on spending, you know, hundreds of billions of dollars on woke and green new deal and DEI and transgender issues abroad and and and take hard-earned tax dollars and spend it that way.
+If they want to double down on spending, you know, hundreds of billions of dollars on woke and Green New Deal and DEI and transgender issues abroad and take hard-earned tax dollars and spend it that way, I'm fine with this.

-If they want to double down on this issue, I'm fine with that too.
+If they want to double down on this issue, I'm fine with that too, because they're losing their minds.

 Here's the president from yesterday signing that executive order keeping men out of women's sports.